Sibylla’s vision is to treat currently incurable diseases.

 Sibylla technology can be applied to any therapeutic area.

-Our internal pipeline is currently focused on oncology and antibiotic resistance.
-The most significant impact on society is for the people suffering from debilitating or even untreatable diseases and their families.
+Our internal pipeline is currently focused on oncology.
+The most significant impact on society is on the people suffering from debilitating or even untreatable diseases and their families.

 As far as our pipeline is concerned, KRAS mutations are present in 90% of pancreatic cancers, 40% of colorectal cancers, 30% of adenocarcinoma, and other tumors.
 Nine different KRAS mutations cause over 90% of all KRAS-driven cancers.
 No therapies have been identified yet for about 85% of these mutations.
 The societal potential is as huge as a survival hope for millions of patients affected by KRAS-related cancers, specifically those cancers for which there is no cure, e. g. pancreatic cancer.
 A treatment could be a life-saving option for more than 2.6 M people each year.